influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/writing_data.md

     parent: Guides
 ---

-Write data into InfluxDB using the [command line interface](/influxdb/v1.7/tools/shell/), [client libraries](/influxdb/v1.7/clients/api/), and plugins for common data formats such as [Graphite](/influxdb/v1.7/write_protocols/graphite/). (can all of these methods use the HTTP API?)
+Write data into InfluxDB using the [command line interface](/influxdb/v1.7/tools/shell/), [client libraries](/influxdb/v1.7/clients/api/), and plugins for common data formats such as [Graphite](/influxdb/v1.7/write_protocols/graphite/).

 > **Note**: The following examples use `curl`, a command line tool that transfers data using URLs.
 Learn the basics of `curl` with the [HTTP Scripting Guide](https://curl.haxx.se/docs/httpscripting.html).